NSF News

 Research Center for Distributed Resilient and Emergent-Intelligence-Based Additive Manufacturing (DREAM)

 This project, led by New Mexico State University, will enhance New Mexico’s competitive edge in the global manufacturing sector by establishing the groundwork for an advanced distributed intelligent additive manufacturing infrastructure.
-The project will contribute to fundamental knowledge in advance manufacturing, cybersecurity and machine learning while spurring economic growth in New Mexico and contributing to national efforts to onshore manufacturing.
+The project will contribute to fundamental knowledge in advanced manufacturing, cybersecurity and machine learning while spurring economic growth in New Mexico and contributing to national efforts to onshore manufacturing.
 The project will provide an integrated pathway for workforce development in additive manufacturing from middle school to doctoral and postdoctoral levels by intertwining classroom activities with research experience and pedagogical models that promote diversity, inclusion and belonging.

 Collaborating institutions: Navajo Technical University, University of New Mexico and New Mexico Institute of Mining and Technology.